 - Widening the cracked area just a little bit can also help in the repair process, which can be achieved by using a hammer and a small chisel.
 You want to be able to give the sealant something to adhere to, by roughing up the edges.

-- When you have gotten the area free of debris and have opened it up slightly, you will need to thoroughly clean the opening up with your brush and then wet it down with some water to make sure no more debris will come off, so that it will not mess up your covering.
-Make sure to dry the area that you have dampened before proceeding thoroughly.
+- When you have gotten the area free of debris and have opened it up slightly, you will need to thoroughly clean the opening with your brush and then wet it down with some water to make sure no more debris will come off, so that it will not mess up your covering.
+Make sure to dry the area that you have dampened before proceeding.

 Now that the surface of your foundation is cleaned you can begin to apply the adhesive into the crack.
 Some of the sealants that can be used are: